airnativeextensions/nativeextensions-documentation/docs/image/request-authorisation.md

 > **This changed in iOS 10 and you are now required to request permissions.**
 >

+## Usage Description

+You can customise the usage description messages as you see fit to suit your application.
+These messages are displayed in the main body area of the iOS authorisation dialog with the title and buttons being standard (and not customisable).

+The image below is an example of the authorisation dialog.
+The content *"This app would like to access your photos"* is the usage description message you can set.

 ![](images/ios-permission-dialog.png)

-You can customise the text in this dialog by setting the usage strings in your info additions.
-(See [Add the Extension](add-the-extension) for details on setting these values).
+You set these values through adding the usage description keys to your info additions or simply by setting up your configuration options in your `apm` project.
+(See [Add the Extension](add-the-extension.mdx) for details on setting these values).

 ## Authorisation Status